Myth 1: Thomas Crapper never even existed

 Thomas Crapper’s real achievement was that he helped to bring about a change in public attitude by his invention of the first bathroom showroom in the world in Chelsea.
 Many of his WCs, basins and baths were plumbed in, so customers could even try them out!
 Previously, if you wished to order sanitary ware, a salesman would visit your home with a catalogue and some samples only a few inches high.
 It was due in no small part to Crapper that people became less embarrassed about purchasing sanitary ware in public.

-Reality: No he wasn’t.
-He ended his days as plain ‘Mr’ Crapper.
+He wasn’t knighted and ended his days as plain ‘Mr’ Crapper.
 But it is easy to see how the misunderstanding has arisen because he did have many dealings with royalty.
 In the late 1880s the Prince of Wales (the future King Edward VII) asked him to install the lavatories and drains at Sandringham House.
 This royal commission gave him the right to display at his Marlboro’ Works in Chelsea an eye-catching royal crest painted blue, red and gold and the words, ‘By Appointment’.

 Crapper was also responsible for supplying lavatories to Buckingham Palace and Windsor Castle.
 He laid the drains at the Royal Horticultural Society in Wisley, and at Westminster Abbey, where three cast-iron manhole covers can be seen to this day bearing his name.

-As for ‘Sir John’ Crapper, it is most probably confused with Sir John Harington, Elizabeth I’s godson (see myth 3).
+As for ‘Sir John’ Crapper, it is most probably confused with Sir John Harington, Elizabeth I’s godson.

 Wiki Answers: “Q: What is the history behind the word ‘crap’?
 A: Most people associate it to Thomas Crapper, who invented the flushing toilet”.